Homepage / Bullion Coins: S. African Bullion

 During the 1980's, the South African Government initiated the deregulation of State activities, and the South African Mint was privatized, with the SA Reserve Bank as the holding company.

-The South African Mint Company (Pty) Ltd was established on the 1st of September in 1988 as a full subsidiary of the SA Reserve Bank.
+In 1988, on the 1st of September, the South African Mint Company (Pty) Ltd was established as a full subsidiary of the SA Reserve Bank.

 The old Mint was inadequate to meet the future demand for coinage.

 At the time, the place where the old Mint was located did not allow for further expansion, so the decision was made to relocate the Mint.

 The new Mint was built in Centurion, Gauteng Province, south of Pretoria.
 It was completed in 1990 and officially opened in October of 1992.

 In 1920, the Rand Refinery was established by the Transvaal Chamber of Mines to refine all gold mined in South Africa.

 It is the World's Largest single-site gold refining and smelting complex.

 The South African Reserve Bank authorized the Rand Refinery Limited as the sole entity to sell South African Bullion from source to primary distributors worldwide.